-The filing of a valid claim (an original claim
+The filing of a valid claim (an original claim filed

-filed by one meeting the work and wage qualifying requirements) establishes the claimant's base period.
+by one meeting the work and wage qualifying requirements) establishes the claimant's base period.
 It also establishes the claimant's benefit year, a 52 week period, usually beginning with the week of the claim, during which a claim for weekly benefits may be filed.
 Any weeks of benefits not used within the benefit year would cease to be available.

 A claimant who uses up all 26 weeks of benefits before the benefit year ends would qualify for additional benefits during the year only if there was evidence of sufficient work in the new base period to meet the qualifying requirements.
 A claimant could qualify for a second successive benefit year solely on wages earned in the "lag period" between the first base period and benefit year - without having worked since the beginning of the first benefit year.
 (In this example, the lag would be from January to June, almost six months.)
 To prevent this "double dip," states with lag periods have special successive benefit year requirements (see column 6).
 Usually wages earned in covered employment and wages equal to a multiple of the weekly benefit, must be earned subsequent to the beginning of the first benefit year.

-Table 16-BASE PERIOD, BENEFIT YEAR, SUCCESSIVE BENEFIT YEAR REQUIREMENTS
+TABLE 16 - BASE PERIOD, BENEFIT YEAR, SUCCESSIVE BENEFIT YEAR REQUIREMENTS

-Base Per iod (BP) Benef Benefit Year (BY)
+Base Per iod (BP) Benefit Year (BY)

-First 4 of Other 4 1 Year or 52 Weeks Other Successive
+State (1) First 4 of Last 5 Quarters Other 4 1 Year or 52 Weeks Beginning Week Val- id Claim Successive Benefit Year Requirements

-Last 5 Beginning Week (Beginning) Benefit

-Quarters Valid Claim Year

-State Requirements

-(1) (2) (3) (4) (5) (6)

-Alabama Х X 2 Normally the Sunday beginning the week in which a valid claim is filed.
-Employer filed claims use the beginning day of the employer payroll wee
+Alabama X , , X 2 Normally the Sunday beginning the week in which a valid claim is filed.
+Employer filed claims use the beginning day of the employer payroll week.
+8 x WBA 10

-Alaska X^3 X^4 X 1 Sunday preceding filing of claim.
+Alaska X^3 X^4 X^1 Sunday preceding filing of claim.
 8 x WBA

-Arizona $X^{1,3}$ X ming or oldini.
-8 x WBA
+Arizona $X^{1,3}$ X 8 x WBA

-Arkansas X 3 X 4 first day of quarter in which a new claim is filed 8 x WBA 10
+Arkansas X^3 X 4 First day of quarter in which a new claim is filed 8 x WBA 10

+California X X^4 X^2 Qualifying wages

+Colorado X^3 X^4 $X^{1,3}$ \$2,00010

+Connecticut X^3 X^4 X 5 x WBA ^{8,9}

+Delaware X X^4 X^1 10 x WBA 10

+D.C.
+X X^4 X 10 x WBA 9

+Florida X Χ X 14 3 x WBA

-Table 16-BASE PERIOD, BENEFIT YEAR, SUCCESSIVE BENEFIT YEAR REQUIREMENTS - Continued
+TABLE 16 - BASE PERIOD, BENEFIT YEAR, SUCCESSIVE BENEFIT YEAR REQUIREMENTS